 The analysis is unavoidably complex.
 It involves 22 populations spread across five geographic regions.
 NMFS uses a variety of quantitative metrics (e.g., RERs, critical and rebuilding thresholds, measures of growth rate and productivity) and qualitative considerations (e.g., PRA designation, whether a population is essential to a recovery scenario, the need for and status of a long-term transitional adaptation and recovery plan where the indigenous population has been extirpated, the magnitude of harvest in SUS fisheries, treaty fishery contribution) in its assessment of the proposed actions.
 These are discussed in Sections 2.4.1 (Environmental Baseline) and 2.5.1 (Effects of the Action).
 The Integration and Synthesis section summarizes and explains the considerations that lead to NMFS' biological opinion for the proposed actions.
 In the following, NMFS summarizes the considerations taken into account for each population in a discussion that is organized by region.
-The same information is displayed and summarized in Table 21 which may help navigate the complexities of the narrative.
+The same information is displayed and summarized in Table 25 which may help navigate the complexities of the narrative.

 Both Chinook populations in the Georgia Basin Region are near or at critical status.
 This is cause for concern given their role in recovery of the ESU.
-However, impacts from the proposed actions in Puget Sound fisheries are low (7%), and our analysis indicates that further harvest reductions in 2017 Puget Sound fisheries would not measurably affect the risks to survival or recovery for either Nooksack population.
+However, impacts from the proposed actions in Puget Sound fisheries are low (8%), and our analysis indicates that further harvest reductions in 2018 Puget Sound fisheries would not measurably affect the risks to survival or recovery for either Nooksack population.
 This result is consistent with information that indicates productivity is low and that past harvest constraints have had limited effect on increasing escapement of returning natural-origin fish, when compared with the much higher natural escapement including adults from the conservation hatchery programs.
-Escapement and growth trends are positive for both populations but low.
-The conservation hatchery programs are key components in recovery of the Nooksack early Chinook populations and should buffer demographic and genetic risks.
+Escapement and growth trends are positive for the North Fork Nooksack and stable for the South Fork Nooksack population.
+The conservation hatchery programs are key components in recovery of the Nooksack early Chinook populations that are designed to buffer demographic and genetic risks.
 Measures to minimize impacts to Nooksack early Chinook, particularly the South Fork population, are part of the proposed actions, and past patterns indicate exploitation rates under the proposed actions are likely to be lower than anticipated.